bertsky/workflow-configuration/README.md

   targets are the configured file groups, including the local default goal.

 The former calls the latter recursively for each workspace.

+#### GPU vs CPU parallelism

+When executing workflows in parallel (with `--jobs`) on multiple CPUs, it must be ensured that not too many processors are running at any time which use GPU resources.
+Thus, make needs to know:
+1. which processors (have/want to) share GPU resources, and
+2. how many such processors can run in parallel.

+It can then synchronize these processors with a semaphore.
+This is achieved by expanding the static pattern rule with a synchronisation mechanism (based on GNU parallel).
+Workflow configurations can use that by setting the target-specific variable `GPU` to a non-empty value for the respective rules.
+(Custom recipes will have to use `sem --id OCR-D-GPUSEM`.)